You can find Part I of this series here

 Nicholas Wright, for example, in his stage play has a different telling and weighting of the His Dark Materials story to introduce, with different needs in adapting the books for stage.
 And so he shifts the focus and tone of the story and how he sets it up.

 Wright introduces a framing device to the story: Lyra and Will as twenty-somethings ‘meeting’ in the Botanic Garden on Midsummer’s Day in their different worlds.
-Their cross-dialogue-reminiscing turning into the stage equivalent of an extended flashback, which forms the body of the play.
+Their cross-dialogue-reminiscing turns into the stage equivalent of an extended flashback, which forms the body of the play.

 There’s no clutter, textually or physically – the stage is bare but for the tree and bench prop and our three characters, Lyra, Will and Pantalaimon.
 Thus Wright frames his adaptation deliberately and conditions the audience in how to engage with his play carefully: these are the most important characters; and this is a tragic love story at its core.
 It’s going to be a busy and wildly varied six hours, but we should keep our eye primarily on that.